GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 1. Announce the configuration change in `#login-appdev`
     - Share the diff as a thread comment, omitting any sensitive information

-1. Recycle the boxes
+1. Recycle the instances:

    ```bash
    aws-vault exec prod-power -- ./bin/asg-recycle prod idp
    ```

 1. In production, it's important to remember to still scale out old IdP instances.
+You must **wait at least 15 minutes**, then run:

     ```bash
     aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod ALL